Maximising the Democratic Republic of Congo's economic potential

 Among these weaknesses are the lack of infrastructure, security risks in the east and problems with corruption.

-However, recently, the international rating agencies Moody's or Standard and Poors, raised the country's sovereign rating.
-This signals the country's economic situation is improving and the Minister of Finance is determined to strike while the iron is hot and continue this dynamic of change.
+However, recently, the international rating agencies Moody's or Standard and Poor's, raised the country's sovereign rating.
+This signals that the country's economic situation is improving and the Minister of Finance is determined to strike while the iron is hot and continue this wave of change.

 Diversifying the D.R.C's economic portfolio